beattygraphics/note_taker_app/README.md

 ## Contributing
 Lots and Lots of Googeling.
 Will be getting some tutoring help this week to finish the app as I can not get it to fully function.
+I revisited this app towards the end of the class.
+Had a much easier time getting this to work.
+Im happy with the way this turned out.
+It is completely functional.

 ## Links